top of page

 For the sake of practicality, I'm restricting this section to what you, the athlete, can be assessing during exercise and rest, rather than including what may be measured in a medical or exercise physiology clinic.

-These are most important for anyone who has a past history of cardiovascular disease, including atrial fibrillation, angina and heart attack.
+These are most important for anyone who has a history of cardiovascular disease, including atrial fibrillation, angina, and heart attack.
 Bear in mind that first heart attacks are often silent and usually go undiagnosed, mistaken for a bout of indigestion or a chest muscle strain until the next and more catastrophic event hits.

 • Being unusually slow off the mark when the gun fires.
-Most older athletes know this one: the younger ones take off like crazy while the oldies gradually wind into the race, hoping later on to overtake those inexperienced youngsters who went out too fast.
+Most older athletes know this one: the younger ones take off like crazy while the oldies gradually wind into the race, hoping later to overtake those inexperienced youngsters who went out too fast.
 If you are much slower than usual in getting underway, take care!

 • Cramping in the lower legs and/or more frequent problems with calf strains.
 This may be more of an issue at the beginning of exercise and may diminish as one warms into it.
-The other symptom to be aware of is calf cramps that wake you during deep sleep.
+The other symptom to be aware of is calf cramps that wake you up during deep sleep.

-• Chest, arm, back and groin pain during exercise.
+• Chest, arm, back, and groin pain during exercise.
 This may come on as the pace quickens or when going up a hill and relieved by slowing down.
 The cause may be cardiovascular and not just mechanical.

 • Migraine-like head-ache during exercise.
 This may be muscular but may also be due to sky-rocketing blood pressure or an aneurysm.

 • Feeling spacey or even loss of consciousness during exercise.
-The cause may be low blood sugar but it could also be that the heart is failing and the blood supply to the brain is decreasing.
+The cause may be low blood sugar, but it could also be that the heart is failing and the blood supply to the brain is decreasing.

 • Irregular or racing pulse, or unusually slow pulse during exercise and/or while at rest.

 Combine any of the above with a sense or feeling of distress and it is time to STOP!
 Lie down with your head and chest raised a little above your hips and prop the legs up a little as well.
 This position is the easiest on the heart by facilitating drainage of the legs and lungs.
 Get medical help.
 It is better to have some fuss made over you than to be dead.
-At the very least, slow right down, finish early, rest up and book in for a thorough medical examination.
+At the very least, slow right down, walk, finish early, rest up and book in for a thorough medical examination.

 Hints that circulation to the legs may be declining